 It’s a truly weird thing to do in an age of Uber and Craigslist rideshares, but many of Canada’s West Coast islands and northern communities still rely on hitching as an informal public transit system.
 Fortunes can change so quickly from ride to ride—you can end up meeting the mayor of a tiny seaside town, or contemplating the best throat-slitting angle, should you need to take justice into your own hands (in self defense, obviously).

 To understand what kind of person still hitchhikes in 2017, and why so many more of us have sworn it off forever, I’ve compiled the strangest and most terrifying stories I could find.
 One person described it as the original IRL Chatroulette: you never know who you’ll get next.

 Over the summer of 2004 I was dating a very adventurous anarchist activist in London, Ontario.
-We were both in our early 20s, it was the summer after our third year, and we wanted to go on this trip from London to Halifax.
+We were both in our early 20s, it was the summer after my third year, and we wanted to go on this trip from London to Halifax.

 We had big backpacks with us, and we were really doing it on a budget, which was part of the adventure.
 We didn’t sleep in motels or anything, we just had our sleeping bags and we’d sleep on the side of the road, in nearby parks, behind school buildings—wherever to make due for the night.
 We were really roughing it.